bsyh/hexapod-raspberryPi-unfished/README.md

 This is a Hexapod raspberry Pi B4 project, originated by `SmallpTsai`.
 `SmallpTsai` drove it via 7697.
-In this project, we will substitute 7697 with a Raspberry Pi 4B.
+In this project, we will port the driver to Raspberry Pi 4B and re-design some hardware.

 ## Brief introduction